iyildiz/java2kotlin/README.md

 - Two ways to prevent NPEs coming from Java Platform types (Type!)
     - Annotate Java classes with `@Nullable/@NotNullable`
     - Specify types on Kotlin side explicitly
-- Specifying explicit types may throw runtime IllegalStateException sometimes but it is much clearer than a NPE
+- Specifying explicit types may throw runtime IllegalStateException sometimes, but it is much clearer than a NPE
 - Kotlin Collections are using Java collections under the hood
+    - That makes it much easier to interact with Java code
+    - Extension functions are used to add extra methods like `max`, `last`
     - `java.util.List` will be represented by **Kotlin List & MutableList**
     - Kotlin readonly collections hide some methods not to allow you to add/remove to collections
     - Kotlin readonly collections are not immutable as you can update individual items